Jeroen-VdB/jeroen-vdb.github.io/_posts/azure/2023-02-10-azure-ad-b2c-github-idp-redirect-uri-mismatch.md

 ---
-title: "Azure AD B2C with GitHub as Identity Provider returning ‘Error: redirect_uri_mismatch’"
+title: "Azure AD B2C with GitHub as Identity Provider returning 'Error: redirect_uri_mismatch'"
+description: "Solve the redirect_uri_mismatch error when using GitHub as an identity provider in Azure AD B2C by ensuring the Authorization callback URL is in all lowercase."
 categories:
   - Azure
   - Issue